slinkydeveloper/slinkydeveloper.github.io/content/blog/designing-apis-for-vibe-coding.md

 })
 ```

-Of course, LLMs get better over time, at some point they get trained/or get feedback over your API docs/examples, and at the end of the day they're probabilistic models, so they won't be always right.
+Of course, LLMs get better over time, at some point they get trained/or get feedback over your APIs, and at the end of the day they're probabilistic models, so they won't be always right.

+Yet a vibe coder using your API will most likely use a prompt like the above-mentioned, and you want the user to focus on your project and not on teaching LLMs your API!
-Yet you want to give a good experience to your users, so here it is a new principle to design APIs for you: maximize the **"LLMs hit rate"**.
+This leads me to a new principle to design APIs: maximize the **"LLMs hit rate"**.

-This API, while being perfectly fine for auto-completion, it's perhaps not the best choice for LLMs hit rate, as when you say "request" to a LLM in the context of Typescript, `fetch` or similar is what it

-In my opinion, idiomatic and easy to integrate APIs are still valid design goals.
-Perhaps those are even more important than ever, as these days software development consists essentially in connecting other people APIs in a way that makes sense for your business.

-Who reads docs anymore?
-Only LLMs do!!!
+## Why the LLM won't guess this API?

+I don't know for certain, but I assume it roots down to few issues.

+The type manipulation/proxy aspect is something that the LLM needs to be trained on,
+it won't be as easy as looking at the `Context` type, pick the method, fill the parameters.
+It needs to understand TypeScript types, perhaps have access to LSP output.

+My second hypothesis is that in the concept space with _TypeScript_ and _requests_,
+probably `fetch` or function calls are the closest thing the LLM can "think" of.
+At the end of the day, during its training the model probably saw `fetch` way more than other client APIs with a design closer to our service client.

+## How do I increase the LLM hit rate?

+In the end, my empirical conclusion experimenting with other prompts, always related to our APIs, is that **flat and verbose** seem to win over concise and **conformity with other APIs** seem to win over more original designs.

+A bit sad, if you ask me, as this most likely will create the effect that we'll see less and less innovative API designs thriving, with this effect being amplified for new programming languages...

+Of course, every API design I work on now includes a final test: prompt ChatGPT, Gemini, Claude, asking to assume the API already exists, then compare the results, checking how far they got from my design idea.